mattearly/AncientArcher/readme.md

 int main()
 {
   AA::InitEngine();
-  // optional: your code here -> implement camera, lights, models, sounds, input handling, and their logic at will AA::Run();
+  // your code here -> implement camera, lights, models, sounds, input handling, and their logic at will AA::Run();
 }
 ```